limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 ...
 ```

-Hmmm.
+Hmm.
 Could this be a hint to look 'inside' `/Harpocrates.gif`?
 But damn, the file is large at 128M.

 ![Flag: 3](/assets/images/posts/rotating-fortress-1.0.1-walkthrough/897ce9ef.png)